1960 Winter Olympics: Ice hockey

 Ice hockey match between the United States and Soviet Union.
 The United States won the game, 3–2.

 The ice hockey tournament took place at Blyth Arena and the Squaw Valley Olympic Skating Rink.
 Controversy over the amateur status of communist players overshadowed the event.
 Canadian Olympic officials objected to the use of "professional amateurs" by Eastern Bloc countries, and especially the Soviet Union.
 They alleged that the Soviets were giving their elite hockey players phantom jobs in the military that allowed them to play hockey full-time, which gave Soviet teams an advantage that they used to dominate Olympic hockey tournaments for more than 30 years.
 This issue started coming to light during the 1960 Games and would culminate in a Canadian boycott of the Olympic hockey tournament at the 1972 and 1976 Winter Olympics.
 The team from the United States won an improbable gold medal, defeating the favored Canadian and Soviet teams, who took silver and bronze respectively.
-This was the first Olympic gold medal in ice hockey for the United States and it would mark the last time a Soviet team did not win the Olympic tournament until the United States victory at the 1980 Winter Olympics.
+This was the first Olympic gold medal in ice hockey for the United States and it would mark the last time the Soviet team did not win the Olympic tournament until the United States victory at the 1980 Winter Olympics.
+This was also the first and to date only Olympic ice hockey tournament to feature Australia.